Wednesday, December 10, 2014

 One consequence that Republican Motherhood can cause is the fact that if a women were to disregard her duties, she would be deserting what God had assigned her to do therefore letting him down.
 This is because if the mother does not maintain a well-ordered family, she and her family will become a disgrace to society (Doc A).
 Another consequence that can result from motherhood is if she does not educate her children properly then they will not have the proper knowledge to maintain an occupation later in life (Doc B).

-3. What is the significance of the ideology of Republican Motherhood as a stage in the process of women’s socialization?
+a stage in the process of women’s socialization?

 The importance of a women at this time increased immensely, they were now known as "the most important degree, the destiny of our country".
 Basically saying that without women in the world, society would be nothing, there would be no order and no future because women make the decisions that keep everything in order and together (Doc D).